mazinsw/SQLtoClass/README.md

 	example: table.each(constraint), for each all constraint including primary and unique index
 	example: table.each(foreign), for each all foreign key
-	example: table.each(comment), for each comment line wrapped index.name = index name index.each(type|attribute) = for each field of index unique.name = unique index name
+	example: table.each(comment), for each comment line wrapped table.end = end table exists condition or each loop index.name = index name index.each(type|attribute) = for each field of index index.if(attribute) = few_fields, fulltext
+unique.name = unique index name
 unique.each(type|attribute) = for each field of unique index primarykey.name = primary key index